MEDIABLOCKAI/docs/MBC-services/thegraph.md

 ---
 description: >-
-  Build of The Graph, we expose a GraphQL API to access the data on the Crypto Media Network Coin Network
+  Build of The Graph, we expose a GraphQL API to access the data on the Media Block Network Coin Network
 ---